gemian/fmradio/README.md

 ## Building

 You need clickable to build the app.
+Or debian package building

 The build.sh script crosscompiles the app for arm64 and tries to copy the compiled package into the home directory of the phone via ssh.